Steps (pop group): 2011–2012: Reunion, The Ultimate Collection and touring

-In the first episode, the group opened up about the tension in the band, with Scott-Lee saying "problems first arose when H started flying in Britney Spears' private jet while the rest of them travelled by bus."
+In the first episode, the group opened up about the tension in the group, with Scott-Lee saying "problems first arose when Watkins started flying in Britney Spears' private jet while the rest of them travelled by bus."
 Before, Richards stated "Further cracks appeared when I discovered that H had been secretly dating the band's manager Tim Byrne."
 The second episode focused on the band talking about their reasons for the breakdown of communication and friendships in the group and also documented the first time they had all been together in the same room for over a year.
-The girls then flew to Marbella, Spain to bond whilst the boys went to Wales.
+The female members then flew to Marbella, Spain to bond while the male members went to Wales.
 The fourth episode showed Steps discussing the possible future of the band.

 Steps' newly recorded and produced version of "Dancing Queen" (not to be confused with the 1999 version) was added to the track list for The Ultimate Collection.

 On 10 October 2011, Steps appeared for the first time on This Morning, performing "It's the Way You Make Me Feel" and "Tragedy" and announced their 14-date 2012 arena tour entitled The Ultimate Tour.
 They also announced that they had re-formed as a band full term.
 On 14 October 2011, Steps appeared on Lorraine and sang "Deeper Shade of Blue", which they also sang during an appearance on Loose Women on 24 October 2011.
 They then announced they had added 6 performances and removed 2 from the tour, bringing the total to 18 dates; they also announced a new date at the Summer Saturdays at Newmarket Racecourse on 25 August 2012.
 On 16 October 2011, their new album The Ultimate Collection went to number one in the UK Albums Chart.
 Steps performed a medley of their singles, including "Deeper Shade of Blue" and "One for Sorrow", on 19 November for Children in Need.
 They also appeared on Alan Carr: Chatty Man on 25 December 2011 and performed a medley of "One for Sorrow", "Deeper Shade of Blue" and "Tragedy".
 A DVD of the Reunion tour entitled Steps – The Ultimate Tour Live was released on Monday 29 October 2012.
 It charted at number one on the Official Charts Company's Music Video Chart on 4 November 2012.
-In November 2012, Steps talked about their Christmas tour in an interview and hoped that there would be more music and tours in 2013.